saleor/saleor-docs/docs/advanced/gdpr.md

 title: GDPR Compliance
 ---

-Ny default, Saleor handles several aspects of the regulations introduced by the GDPR.
+By default, Saleor handles several aspects of the regulations introduced by the GDPR.

 ## Deleting users